Adding an HTTP Header

 Navigation

-To get to the Header settings first click on General Config, from the MCS main menu, and then Security Settings, as shown below.
+To access the Header settings, click on the Security Settings link as shown below.

 Header Section

-Near the top of the page will be the Add Header section, as shown below.
+Near the top of the page is the Add Header section, as shown below.

 Add headers to MCS